inclusive-design/git-ops-api/daff/README.md

 Diff3 output has these issues

-* Issue 1 - Deletion of columns/rows found in both ancestor and local files but not remote file
+* Issue 1 - Deletion of columns/rows found in both ancestor and local files but not remote file.
+Relevant in all test cases.
-* Issue 2 - Handling conflicts of columns/rows found in both remote and local files but not ancestor file
+* Issue 2 - Handling conflicts of columns/rows found in both remote and local files but not ancestor file.
+Relevant in test cases 3, 4, 5, and 6.
 * Issue 3 - When all values in compound primary key columns/row are changed.
+Relavant in test case 5.
-* Issue 4 - Duplicate of row that is found in all three files
+* Issue 4 - Duplicate of row that is found in all three files.
+Relevant in test case 6.